-Today we’re talking about the experience and effects of a Flexeril Cyclobenzaprine high.
-Cyclobenzaprine (aka Flexeril), is a potent muscle relaxer prescribed to alleviate painful musculoskeletal conditions and ease muscle spasms.
-Chemically associated with a drug family called tricyclic antidepressants, cyclobenzaprine emerged as one of the first depression medications in the 1950s.
-Similar to the way tricyclics treat depression, cyclobenzaprine prevents reuptake of norepinephrine and serotonin so that the brain is exposed to increased levels of these two mood transmitters.
-In addition, researchers think cyclobenzaprine blocks nerve impulses traveling to the brain to provide pain relief.
+The experience and effects of a Cyclobenzaprine high.
+Cyclobenzaprine (aka Flexeril) is a potent muscle relaxer prescribed to alleviate painful musculoskeletal conditions and ease muscle spasms.
+Chemically associated with a drug family called tricyclic antidepressants, Cyclobenzaprine emerged as one of the first depression medications in the 1950s.
+Similar to the way tricyclics treat depression, Cyclobenzaprine prevents reuptake of norepinephrine and serotonin so the brain is exposed to increased levels of these two mood transmitters.
+In addition, researchers think Cyclobenzaprine blocks nerve impulses traveling to the brain, providing pain relief.

-By interfering with normal neurotransmitter levels in the brain, Flexeril and other medications containing cyclobenzaprine may cause abusers to suffer anticholinergic toxidrome, or prevention of cholinergic neurotransmission to specific receptors in the brain.
-Symptoms of anticholinergic toxidrome caused by cyclobenzaprine abuse include:
+By interfering with normal neurotransmitter levels in the brain, Flexeril, and other medications containing Cyclobenzaprine, may cause abusers to suffer anticholinergic toxidrome.
+It can also prevent cholinergic neurotransmission to specific receptors in the brain.
+Symptoms of anticholinergic toxidrome caused by Cyclobenzaprine abuse may include:

 - Confusion, delirium and/or altered mental status

 - Fever, flushing

 Unless treated, severe anticholinergic toxidrome may lead to coma, seizures and heart attack.

 Although rare, Flexeril users can have life-threatening allergic reactions to Cyclobenzaprine.
 Indications of an allergic reaction involve;

 - swelling of the lips, throat and tongue